-With the new Pasha de Cartier Skeleton Flying Tourbillon (ref.
-W3030021) hand-wound watch in white gold the French brand keeps exploring the exciting world of skeletonized timepieces.
+With the hand-wound Pasha de Cartier Skeleton Flying Tourbillon (ref.
+W3030021) that is offered in a precious 18-karat white gold case, Cartier keeps exploring the exciting world of skeletonized timepieces.

 Although I usually do not like watches with cabochons in their crowns, the sapphire in this particular timekeeper does its job with proud, visually supporting the deep-blue hands.

-* UPDATE ON PRICE: In the United States, the watch will retail for $150,000.
+* UPDATE ON PRICE: In the United States, the Skeleton Flying Tourbillon will retail for $150,000.
 Impressive, but also predictable since the French jeweler’s “high horology” watches have never been known for their -ahem- affordability.

 Pasha de Cartier Skeleton Flying Tourbillon (ref.
-W3030021) hand-wound watch specification
+W3030021) specification

 Price: $150,000 (MSRP)